YellowOrb/GSMGPRS_Shield/README.md

 Sketch uses 16,948 bytes (55%) of program storage space.
 Maximum is 30,720 bytes.
 Global variables use 1,053 bytes (51%) of dynamic memory, leaving 995 bytes for local variables.
 Maximum is 2,048 bytes.

+## Current Status
+ * 2015-03-31 - Tested some different libraries using HardwareSerial.
+Not 100% stable at 115 200 baud, misses data but at 57 600 baud all works fine.
+SoftwareSerial has not been tested.

 ## Known issues
 Though there currently exists a number of problems for this to really become a reality:
  * WifiServer and EthernetServer are [not replaceble](https://groups.google.com/a/arduino.cc/forum/#!topic/developers/0tn0E5Uy_-A)